matt4biz/oak/README.md

 Note that the commands in the `.oakrc` file do not leave result variables or a "last x" value.

 ## To do
-Here are a few of the possible enhancements:
+Here are a few possible enhancements:

-- add a few missing functions (e.g. acos, tanh)
+- add a few missing trig functions (e.g. acos, tanh)
+- vector operations
+- string functions (really?)
-- bitwise operators, similar to the HP 16c
+- statistical functions, similar to the HP 11c
 - interest-rate calculations, similar to the HP 12c
-- statistical functions, similar to the HP 11c or 15c
-- string functions (really?)
-- vector operations
 - user-defined words (a la Forth), along with logic & iteration
 - oh, and we need a circular slide rule mode of operation, too ;-)